Ambrogio Spinola: Capture of Breda

 The taking of Breda was the culmination of Spinola's career.
 Utter want of money paralysed the Spanish government, and the new favourite, Olivares, was jealous of the general.
-Spinola could not prevent Frederick Henry of Nassau from taking Groll (or Groenlo) in 1627, a good set-off for Breda.
+Spinola could not prevent Ernest Casimir of Nassau from taking Oldenzaal in 1626, or Frederick Henry of Nassau from taking Groenlo (or Grol) in 1627.

-In January 1628 he left for Spain, resolved not to resume the command in Flanders unless security was given to him for the support of his army.
-At Madrid he had to endure much insolence from Olivares, who endeavoured to make him responsible for the loss of Groll.
-Spinola was resolute not to return to Flanders.
+In January 1628 Spinola left for Spain, resolved not to resume the command in Flanders unless security was given to him for the support of his army.
+At Madrid he had to endure much insolence from Olivares, who endeavoured to make him responsible for the loss of Groenlo.
+Spinola resolved not to return to Flanders.

 Death

 Meanwhile, the Spanish government added a war over the succession to the Duchy of Mantua to its heavy burdens.
 Spinola was appointed as plenipotentiary and general.
 He landed at Genoa on 19 September 1629.
 With him, at the suggestion of painter Peter Paul Rubens, came the Spanish royal painter Diego Velázquez, who went with him to see famous paintings in Genoa, Milan, Venice and Rome.